spitzmo/spitzmo/README.md

   - Email: nmoura49@gmail.com
   - Twitter: @spitznolbutyou
   - Instagram: @nunoomoura
+- You can check my repositories to see my previous work (I'm pretty much an intermediate level programmer learning more about coding so go easy on me ^-^)
+- I'm always open to suggestions, criticism and help from anyone, as long as it's constructive and reasonable
-- 🪶 With ❤️ : Spitz / Nuno Moura
+- 🪶 Signed with ❤️ : Spitz / Nuno Moura